File 316 · Open (largely explained)

 The sequence.

-1. 1918 The USS Cyclops vanishes with 306 aboard — the U.S. Navy's largest non-combat loss of life, later folded into the legend.
+1. 1918 The USS Cyclops vanishes after leaving Barbados with ~306 aboard — the U.S. Navy's largest non-combat loss of life.

-2. 1945 Flight 19 and a rescue aircraft are lost off Florida.
+2. 1945 On December 5, Flight 19's five Avengers and a PBM Mariner search plane are lost off Florida.

-5. 1974 Charles Berlitz's The Bermuda Triangle becomes a global bestseller.
+10. 1974 Charles Berlitz's The Bermuda Triangle becomes a global bestseller, blaming Atlantis among other forces.

 Full bibliography.